Malatia-Sebastia District

 Malatia-Sebastia (Մալաթիա-Սեբաստիա վարչական շրջան, Malat’ia-Sebastia varch’akan shrjan), also nicknamed colloquially as Bangladesh, is one of the 12 districts of Yerevan, the capital of Armenia, located in the western part of the city.
-As of the 2011 census, the district has a population of 132,900.
+As of the 2022 census, the district has a population of 141,700.

 Malatia-Sebastia is bordered by the Ajapnyak District form the north, Kentron District from the east and Shengavit District from the south.
 It also has borders with the Armavir Province from the east and the Ararat Province from the southeast.

 The name of the community is derived from two former major historically partly Armenian towns in modern-day Turkey; Malatya and Sivas.

 The district is unofficially divided into smaller neighborhoods such as: Nor Malatia, Zoravar Andranik, Shahumyan, Araratyan and Haghtanak.

 History

-In 1925, Western Armenian genocide survivors from the historic city of Malatya (today in Turkey) founded the new settlement of Malatia to the west of Yerevan city centre.
+In 1925, Armenian genocide survivors from the historic city of Malatya (today in Turkey) founded the new settlement of Malatia to the west of Yerevan city centre.
 Two years later, the settlement of Sebastia was built at the north of Malatia, mainly by genocide survivors from the historic city of Sebastia.
 In the 1940s, with the expansion of the city of Yerevan, the settlements of Malatia and Sebastia and the surrounding settlements became part of the capital city.
 In 1945, Malatia and Sebastia were connected to central Yerevan with the Victory Bridge and the Admiral Isakov Avenue.

 In 1996, Malatia and Sebastia were merged into one district called Malatia-Sebastia, to become one of the 12 districts of Yerevan.

 The district is home to the Sebastia Silk Factory and the RAO MARS Metal Factory.
 Zvartnots International Airport is in the outskirts of Malatia-Sebastia, to the southwest of the district.